-Or one of the existing minors from any of the following programs: Behavioral Science Business Computer Science Communications
+Or one of the existing minors from any of the following programs: Behavioral Science Business Computer Science Communications Communications in the Church (available Fall 2012)

 Certification as a DCE in The Lutheran Church-Missouri Synod requires successful completion of two terms of an internship in a LCMS congregation.
-REDU 41210 Internship I REDU 41211 Internship II

-No elective hours are required since the minimum DCE requirements exceed the minimum bachelor degree requirements of 128 credit hours.
+REDU 41210 Internship I REDU 41211 Internship II Elective Hours No elective hours are required since the minimum DCE requirements exceed the minimum bachelor degree requirements of 128 credit hours.